plone/training/viewlets_1.rst

 Exercise 2
 ----------

 Register a viewlet 'days_to_conference' in the header.
 Use a class and a template to display the number of days until the conference.
-You get bonus-points if you display it in a nice format (think "In 2 days" and "Last Month") by using either javascript or a python library.
+You get bonus points if you display it in a nice format (think "In 2 days" and "Last Month") by using either javascript or a python library.

 ..  admonition:: Solution
     :class: toggle